Central idea: The Prodigal Son. Doctrine: The Prodigal Son and conversion. Practical application: Continual conversion.

 he was lost and has been found.’”

-• St. Luke gives us a context for understanding why Jesus created this parable.
+• St. Luke gives us a context for understanding why Jesus composed this parable.

-• It arose out of a complaint from seemingly faithful Jews (the Pharisees and scribes).
+• It arose out of a complaint from the Pharisees and scribes, seemingly faithful Jews.

-• Jesus was doing something that attracted the seemingly unfaithful Jews (tax collectors and sinners).
+• Jesus was doing something that attracted tax collectors and sinners, seemingly unfaithful Jews.
 If that were not bad enough, Jesus also welcomed them and ate with them.

 • The Father awaits us and welcomes us back home in the person of the priest in the celebration of the sacrament of Penance (CCC 1465).
 The consequence of this celebration is the forgiveness of sin.
 As one of the formulas of absolution that the priest recites in the Byzantine Liturgy expresses it: May God, “through me, a sinner, forgive you both in this life and in the next and enable you to appear before his awe-inspiring tribunal without condemnation, he who is blessed for ever and ever.
 Amen.”
 (CCC 1481)